guliyevkh/guliyevkh/README.md

 - 🌱 I’m currently learning Data Science
 - 💞️ I’m looking to collaborate on any Data Science related projects
 - 📫 How to reach me: guliyevkh@gmail.com
-- Note: Provided answers above may be broad as I am making my first steps.
+- Note: Provided answers above may be broad since I am making my first steps.
 I will be updating along the way as I know more ...
 XOXO

 <!---
 guliyevkh/guliyevkh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.